 Troop 0555B wants to invite you!
 To join in an adventure, global citizens, being a messenger of peace in the world.
 Check us out!
 We are open to all!

-Merit Badge Digital Resource Guides
+Merit Badge Digital Resource Guides (These are HIGHLY ENCOURGED to be used)!

 Using Digital Tools to Strengthen the Merit Badge Experience - As digital technology keeps changing, merit badge counselors face the challenge of using new tools to improve Scouts' learning experiences.
 Great news!
-Scouts BSA has just released new guidance to help counselors effectively use digital resources and make the merit badge process better.
+Scouts BSA has released guidance to help counselors effectively use digital resources and make the merit badge process better.
 Ready to discover how technology can take your merit badge counseling to the next level?

 What is the Test Lab? - The Scouts BSA Test Lab is an exciting way to help in the development of fun and interesting new topics unique to the Scouts BSA program.
 The requirements for each badge have the look and feel of merit badges, but instead of a printed pamphlet, you will find links to digital resources to help you complete the requirements.